- Walk Lenuci’s Horseshoe, a ring of landscaped urban parks in Zagreb

 Drive two hours to Plitvice National Park, the most popular park in Croatia.
 Spend the morning in Zagreb and drive to one of the nearby villages of Plitvice.
 Spend the night in a sobe (B&B) to enjoy a more intimate experience and wake up early the next day to take advantage of the park before the crowds.

 Even if you arrive in the Plitvice area earlier there are plenty of outdoor activities to partake in, from hiking to swimming in the Mrežnica River.

 Day 3: Plitvice National Park

 Wake up early and explore the park before the crowds.
-Choose your route before you go into the park as there are 8 different hiking trails to choose from which range from 3 to 8 hours.
+Choose your route before you go to the park as there are 8 different hiking trails to choose from which range from 3 to 8 hours.
 The upper lakes tend to be less crowded during the peak season.
 Make sure to pack a picnic lunch as food in the park is overpriced.

 Day 4: Drive to Split and Ferry to Hvar

 After breakfast, drive an hour and 40 minutes to Zadar, an ancient Mediterranean walled port city.
 Rich in history, explore the historic center starting at the Sea Organ, passing the 12th-century cathedral and the church of St. Simeon.
 Stop for lunch with a glass of wine in the center of town at a restaurant like Stomornica, which is popular for its grilled fish and simple Dalmatian cuisine.